italomaia/flask-empty/README.md

 Examples
 ========
 If my explanation above is as crappy as I think it is, you're gonna want/need to take a look at **examples/**.
 They are a very nice starting point to learn how to configure your project.
+Wort-case-scenario, just copy it, rename it, configure it and be happy!